tdwg/ac/views/use-case-examples.md

 - Intermediate angles of photograph
 - Different body parts at different angles (ideally)

-## Third example: dorsal insect images
+## Third example: standardized insect collection images

 **Name of Use Case:** Standardized insect images from a collection